JoshMarino/gazebo_and_ros_control/README.md

 To use the hokuyo laser scanner, you need to:

-1. Define it as a link on the robot.
+  a.
+Define it as a link on the robot.
 A complete link definition will require the collision, visual and intertial definitions for the link.

 ```
 <!-- hokuyo -->